-Are you not satisfied with what’s happening (or not happening) in your bedroom?
-Would you like more sexual intimacy in your relationship?
-Are you struggling with performance anxiety or pain and you’ve been avoiding having sex all together?
-Is a sexual dysfunction keeping you from enjoying your sex life?
+You are not satisfied with what’s happening (or not happening) in your bedroom.
+You would like more sexual intimacy in your relationship with your partner but every time you ask for it, it blows up in your face.
+You are struggling with performance anxiety or pain and you’ve been avoiding having sex all together.
+Is low libido or a sexual dysfunction keeping you from enjoying your sex life?
 Then, let’s get to work!
-I help motivated individuals and couples that have the desire to reclaim their sexuality, reignite the passion in their relationship, relax and be playful with each other.
+I help motivated individuals and couples that have the desire to reclaim their sexuality, reignite the passion in their relationship, relax and be playful with each other again.

-Issues that can be addressed in sex therapy:
+Issues that I can help you with in sex therapy:

 - Low sexual desire